everyleaf/ghost_form_example/README.md

 # README

-This is an example application to show how the 'Imitated Form' pattern works.
+This is an example application to show how the 'Ghost Form' pattern works.

 * v1 - General solution using stimulus
-* v2 - Imitated Form pattern
+* v2 - Ghost Form pattern

 ## How to run